grz55/liftbook/README.md

 Liftbook is a web application that helps you to track your workouts.
 The main goal of the app is to quickly store workout history.
 It also has simple social features that allow of sharing results and communicating with other users.

+# Technology stack
+- Java
+- Spring Boot
+- Hibernate
+- JUnit

-# Basic features
+# Main features

-Extended feature descriptions below

 - Register & Log in
 - Change password